 With a pressure up system, the system is typically divided into zones and a number of booster pumps provide the pressure which is necessary for optimum user comfort.
 A pressure down system involves a roof tank, a solution that was created as taller buildings were built, resulting in a requirement for more water for both domestic use and fire-fighting.

 With a roof tank on a high rise building, water pressure and water supply for domestic use and fire-fighting is readily available, even when there is no electrical power.
-However, there are greater structural requirements for installing a water tank on a roof.
+However, there are greater structural requirements for installing water storage tanks on a roof.
 The demand for space, the restrictions it will impose in terms of extending the height of a building, and its impact on the value of real estate must also be taken into account.

 With many new buildings, there is a push to use a single basement tank and basement pumps pressuring to the top of the high rise or apartment block.
 With Motive Apartments in Perth, we designed a system to keep the rooftop tank full by installing a small pump in the basement.
 The pump effectively transfers water from the basement to the rooftop.
 The top floors of the block are served by smaller, variable speed pumps, and the lower levels are fed by gravity.